InnerSourceCommons/japan/Understanding-the-InnerSource-Checklist/1-why-innersource.md

 Many InnerSource processes were born out of errors or problems.
 In fact, one of our biggest strengths is our ability to learn from errors—those we make, and those that others make and then share.
 Others will help us learn if we let them.
 That’s one reason we encourage transparency.

 For example, people working on product integration often find it easier to send a series of private email exchanges or hold meetings among a fraction of the people planning the integration than to bring all stakeholders into the process.
-Requiring all of those involved to collaborate transparently has enormous payoffs,<sup>[1](#tbd)</sup> especially if you do it in a way that can be archived (in a discoverable location) so that other people can learn from it.
+Requiring all of those involved to collaborate transparently has enormous payoffs,<sup><span id="annotation-1">1</span></sup> especially if you do it in a way that can be archived (in a discoverable location) so that other people can learn from it.

 InnerSource is enabled by tools and processes, but it is also a change to the culture.
 The biggest change is allowing mistakes, talking about them, and learning from them.